Tag Archive for: Why LePort Schools

 montessori-infant-childcare-daycare

-Research shows that one of the most important predictors of a baby’s language development is the frequency and quality of the communication with teachers.
+Research shows that one of the most important predictors of a baby’s language development is the frequency and quality of their communication with teachers.
 Our highly educated, engaging teachers are masters at providing high-quality language models for your child—they love talking to and with your child.
 And they know the importance of offering a lot of vocabulary in the right way—tailored to your child’s interest of the moment, to capture his interest and optimally support his language development.

 cribs-montessori-infant-daycare